-Only devices we have reviewed in full appear on this list, but it cover all operating systems and all sizes.
+Only devices we have reviewed in full appear on this list, but we cover all operating systems and all sizes.

 Newest doesn't always mean best.
 Refreshes are always on the horizon and this best tablets and feature are continually updated to reflect recent launches and price changes.
 Here are the best tablet and 2-in-1 devices to consider.

 The best 7 and 8-inch tablets